 “‘One Night at Sea’ or Six Days’ Cruise 1400 miles for $18.
 From Union Wharf, Boston, every Tuesday and Saturday, 12 noon for Halifax, Hawkesbury and Charlottetown.
 Good board.
 Cheapest rates.
 Best trout and salmon fishing, and shooting.
 Beautiful scenery.
 This doesn’t half tell it.
 Send stamp for booklet ‘Looking Eastward,’ maps, etc.”

 The $18 round trip fare looks a bargain but it did not include accommodation or meals.

 During a thick fog in August of 1901 the Halifax struck a rock near Minot’s Light south-east of Boston while on passage from Halifax to Boston.
 The 250 passengers were safely taken off after the captain had beached the sinking vessel close to shore.
 Although reported as wrecked the vessel was floated to dry-dock in Boston and was able to be repaired and later returned to the route.
-She was temporarily replaced by the chartered Dominion Atlantic Railway steamer Yarmouth and the Halifax was back on the route the following year.
+She was temporarily replaced by the chartered Dominion Atlantic Railway steamer Yarmouth which had been operating on the Plant Line’s Boston to Sydney service.
+The Halifax was repaired and was back on the route the following year.

 In 1903 the president of the Canada Atlantic and Plant line sold out.
 M.F.
 Plant turned over the line, the S.S.
 Halifax, the Plant wharf in Halifax and leases of wharves in Charlottetown and Hawkesbury as well as the charter of the Steamer Olivette to a group of investors from Boston and Halifax.